 Since there are so many options for brokerage software available today, estimating these expenses can be tricky.
-For a detailed breakdown of the software choices available for brokerages today, see my earlier article, Real Estate Brokerage Software: 27 Essential Tools in 2022.
+For a detailed breakdown of the software choices available for brokerages today, see my earlier article, Real Estate Brokerage Software: 27 Essential Tools.

 For now, here is a quick breakdown of rough estimates for software pricing in common categories you will likely need:

 |Software||Estimated Annual Cost|